Robert Wise: Accolades

-Wise was a four-time Oscar-winner (Best Director and Best Picture, 1961 and 1965) and also received the Academy's Irving G. Thalberg Memorial Award (1966); the D.W.
+Wise was a 4-time Oscar-winner (Best Director and Best Picture, 1961 and 1965) and also received the Academy's Irving G. Thalberg Memorial Award (1966); the D.W.
 Griffith Award (1988) from the Directors Guild of America for outstanding lifetime achievement; the National Medal of Arts (1992); AFI's Lifetime Achievement Award (1998); and the Society of Motion Picture and Television Art Directors career award for "outstanding contribution to cinematic imagery" (1998).
 Wise also has a star (#6340) on the Hollywood Walk of Fame.

 In 2012, the Motion Picture Editors Guild published a list of the 75 best-edited films of all time based on a survey of its membership.
 Citizen Kane, which Wise had edited early in his career, was listed second.

 In Indiana, Governor Roger D. Branigin proclaimed March 1, 1967, Robert Wise Day in honor of the 1967 premiere of The Sand Pebbles in Indianapolis.
 Wise was also named a Sagamore of the Wabash.
 In 1968, Wise was awarded an honorary Doctor of Fine Arts from Franklin College and in 1981 co-chaired a $10 million fundraising campaign for the college.
 Connersville, Indiana, proclaimed June 4, 1968, as Robert Wise Day, while his birthplace, Winchester, Indiana, made a similar proclamation the following day.

 On November 3, 1990, Wise attended the dedication of the Robert E. Wise Center for Performing Arts at the new Connersville High School.
+In 1992, Wise received Lifetime Achievement Award from the Cairo International Film Festival.
 In 1992, Wise was named the first recipient of the Indianapolis-based Heartland Film Festival's Crystal Heart Career Achievement Award.
 In 2002, the Indiana Historical Society named Wise a Living Legend.
 Wise is also depicted in a mural of famous Randolph County, Indiana, natives in the county's courthouse.
 This mural was painted by local artist Roy L. Barnes.

+In July 1994 he was ordained a knight in the Order of Leopold in Belgium.

+Directed Academy Award performances

+Under Wise's direction, these actors have received Academy Award nominations and wins for their performances in these respective roles.